Minater247/cse-15l-lab-reports/report-4.md

 #### Grand Total: 15 keypresses!

 I could optimize more, but I wanted this to at least be able to be run on any git repository saved to the clipboard.
-Additionally, by combining the aliases using &&, it is possible to save 4 more keypresses, but since we haven't learned that yet, I've left it out.
+Additionally, by combining the aliases using &&, it is possible to save 4 more keypresses, but since we haven't gone over that in class yet, I've left it out.